donovanfm/data-journeyman/app/_posts/2015-03-24-the-illusion-of-causality.md

 ---
 layout: post
 title: "The Illusion of Causality"
-blurb: "Incorrectly recognizing a relationship as causal is so hard wired into the human psyche, experts have given it a name: causal illusion."
+blurb: "Incorrectly recognizing a relationship as causal is so hard-wired into the human psyche, experts have given it a name: causal illusion."
 thumbnail: scatter-brain-dark-logo.png
 tags:
   - Ice Cream Crimes